urilivshits/previous_tab_keyboard_shortcut/README.md

 The default shortcut is `Alt+Q`, but you can change it:

 1. Go to `chrome://extensions/shortcuts`
-2. Find "Quick Tab Switcher"
+2. Find "Previous Tab Keyboard Shortcut"
 3. Click the pencil icon next to "Switch to previous tab"
 4. Press your desired key combination